 Born in Hamburg, E. Howard Hunt spent most of his career in the shadowy world of politics and the CIA.

-The full article is available in the Fall 2017 Issue.
+The full content is available in the Fall 2017 Issue.

 Robert Jackson, a southern tier farm-boy and well-loved "country lawyer," went on to become an illustrious U.S. Supreme Court Justice and the lead prosecutor for the Nuremberg War Crimes Trials.